VVatson/happy-graph-lib/README.md

 - Two algorithms to find a path in a graph
   * [Breadth-first search (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search) is an algorithm for traversing or searching tree or graph data structures
   * [Dijkstra's Shortest Path First (SPF)](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) is an algorithm for finding the shortest paths between nodes in a graph
-- Ability to use own type of edge by extending `AbstractEdge<V>` class
+- Ability to use own type of edge by implementing the `Edge<V>` interface
 - Ability to use own algorithm by implementing the `PathAlgorithm<V>` interface
 - Ability to choose a type of exception to catch
   * `IllegalArgumentException` is well-known exception to indicate that a method has been passed an illegal or inappropriate argument